layer-3/docs/docs/legacy/glossary.md

 #### Know Your Customer (KYC)

 Know Your Customer (KYC) is a standard in the investment industry that ensures [advisors](https://www.investopedia.com/terms/f/financial-advisor.asp) can verify a client's identity and know their client's investment knowledge and financial profile.
-For participants in Yellow Network, the end-user[ KYC](../../../legacy/architecture-and-design/supported-technologies.md#kyc-know-your-customer) is the responsibility of each broker.
+For participants in Yellow Network, the end-user[KYC](../../../legacy/architecture-and-design/supported-technologies.md#kyc-know-your-customer) is the responsibility of each broker.
 Yellow Network will allow brokers to integrate their own third-party KYC provider.

 ## L&#x20;